 - Can all nuclides being measured the same time?

 - No and yes.
 We measure ratios of nuclides of one element from one chemically prepared sample (e.g. BeO) together.
 So we use DREAMS for usually a full week for this e.g.to measure 10Be/9Be and - if wanted - 7Be/9Be.
 In a second week, we use DREAMS for another nuclide ratio (e.g. 26Al/27Al from Al2O3 chemically prepared from the same sample material as BeO).
 Thus, it can happen that you will receive first resulst of all of your samples for a single nuclide ratio of one element only and then have to wait for a few weeks for the other nuclide ratio of another element.
 Ths is currently also true for actinides, i.e. one time ALL Pu ratios and another time ALL U ratios.

-Contact us to discuss about the length and the timing of your stay.
+For hand-on proposal, contact us to discuss about the length and the timing of your stay.
 There is no need for a special chemistry/safety knowledge or training BEFORE arrival.